oderopay/odero-woocommerce/readme.md

 #### Where can I find documentation?

-For help setting up and configuring, please refer to our [user guide](https://developer.pay.odero.ro)
+For help, setting up and configuring, please refer to our [user guide](https://developer.pay.odero.ro)

 #### Where can I get support or talk to other users?

 If you get stuck, you can ask for help in the Plugin Forum.

 ### Changelog
+= 1.0.1 - 2023-02-14
+Fix for IPN webhook

 = 1.0.0 - 2023-02-13
 Initial version release